Civil Rights & Constitutional Law

 The demand letter is available here.

 UPDATE 5/26/17: Cleveland's law director has sued Council clerk Patricia Britt in the Ohio Supreme Court, obstensibly to force her to accept the voters' referendum petition.
-But the law director did not comply with the taxpayers' request in the demand letter that they named in any suit to ensure that proper arguments are made.
+But the law director did not comply with the taxpayers' request in the demand letter that the taxpayers be named as parties in any suit to ensure that proper arguments are made.
 And the law director made at least one improper legal argument seemingly calculated at "throwing" the case.
 Mayor Frank Jackson and Council President Kevin Kelley held a joint press conference touting the virtues of the suit when all Kelley has to do is order his subordinate—Britt—to comply with the charter and accept the petitions.
+Cleveland's lawsuit, effectively of itself, is a sham.

 Due to the obvious self-interested collusion afoot here, the taxpayers plan to seek to intervene in the Supreme Court matter.